simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 04 Chat Client Features.md

     1. If you plan to use **Ollama**:
         * Adjust the base-url and model settings if needed.
 Use your previous lab settings for guidance.
         * Make sure you have followed the **Lab Setup** document for Ollama.
+        * Make sure your Ollama Docker container is running.

 1. Save your work.